CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/what-is-a-block.md

 - One output port located on the right the block
 - One output port located on the bottom of the block

+An [execution][] passes through the input port, executes the block, and based on the result of the execution moves to the input port of the block connected to the correct output port.

 ### Exception Handling Blocks

 Exception Handling blocks are used to handle exceptions thrown within a [flow][].